customers and innovationNew IT Value Propositions – Moving from Operations to Customers and Innovation

 The future of technology and business integration requires businesses to focus on the two areas most neglected by IT or ERP or technology: innovation and direct customer interaction.
 The real question is, what will tomorrow’s successful customer-focused business models look like after all of the hype?

-Next Generation Enterprises – Will They Business and Markets?
+Next Generation Enterprises – Will They Transform Business and Markets?

-We are beginning to see seeds of being sown.
-All around the globe, companies are beginning to focus more directly on innovation and through technology integration.
+We are beginning to see seeds of transformation being sown.
+All around the globe, companies are beginning to focus more directly on innovation and customer focus through technology integration.

-The hype around and Web 2.0 has given way to practical applications, user experience, and marketplace agility.
-The same can be said for coming into its own.
+The hype around social media and Web 2.0 has given way to practical applications, user experience, and marketplace agility.
+The same can be said for cloud computing coming into its own.

 However, these are all IT solutions.